plan-systems/design-docs/README.md

 ## Channel Protocols

 PLAN's general purpose channels are its workhorse and _raison d'être_.
 Like files in a conventional operating system, users and productivity workflows in PLAN create new channels and new channel types all the time.
-However, as a PLAN client UI interacts with a given channel, it does not use filename extensions, content-embedded markers, or assume that content is just stored in a specific format.
+However, as a PLAN client UI interacts with a given channel, it does not use filename extensions, content-embedded markers, or just assume that content is stored in some format.
 PLAN channels and channel entries are _self-describing_ and are a profound step towards interoperability in the way that HTTP headers self-describe content during a web page load.
 Both channel "epochs" and channel entries each embed a `plan.Block`, making each a flexible and extensible container for _any_ form of content.

 | Example Channel Descriptor | Expected Channel Entry ContentTypes | Example Client UI Experience  |
 |----------------------|:--------------------:|--------------------------------------|